Jazzzy/NeoPurple_D.E.M.O_RELEASES/README.md

 This particular texture is generated using [this NES palette generator](http://drag.wootest.net/misc/palgen.html) made by draw but with some modifications to get some new colors used only on the Main Character.
 The palette generated  **does not have the usual NES colors **, it generates the colors that the old TVs showed when receiving a signal from the NES.
 The colors changed because the decoder of the system worked in YIQ color space and the whole process of conversion made the final colors look  **darker and desaturated ** on the screen.

-After that we apply a shaders that achieve a multitude of effects, I'll start by explaining this one:
+After that we apply a shader that achieves a multitude of effects, I'll start by explaining this one:

 ![Imgur](http://i.imgur.com/1Q5U09r.png)